Computer Science

 Computer Science course descriptions

 You can launch this Computer Science program by adding 12 Rize courses to your existing catalog, enabling you to market a Computer Science degree to prospective students in as little as one semester.
+Courses are available in both 14-week and 8-week formats.
 Expand below to read the course descriptions.

 CSC I - Internet History, Security & Technology